Seeing Like a Camera Fall Foliage Train to Sutton, CT Photography Workshop

 What does it take to cancel a workshop?

 - A lot.
 An act of God, really.
-If there’s rain in the forecast, snow prednisone in the forecast, thunderstorms in the forecast, we will typically still hold the workshop.
+If there’s rain in the forecast, snow tadalafil in the forecast, thunderstorms in the forecast, we will typically still hold the workshop.
 This type of weather can make for some incredibly dramatic images and it’s not something we shy away from.
 In addition to that, we are cognizant of the fact that our students have purchase plane tickets, made hotel reservations, rented cars and even gear and canceling these things can be a big hassle (with or without travel insurance).

 - The only time we will ever cancel a workshop is if conditions are absolutely guaranteed to bring un-shootable and/or miserable conditions or some sort of (God forbid) family emergency that can’t be ignored.
 Again, if something like this happens we will work with you to move your registration to a later date or get you a full refund.